 This is Ichibuns, a new and exciting Japanese-inspired dining concept, which has just opened its first restaurant on Wardour Street in the heart of London’s Soho.
-The Spinach team were responsible for creating this unique brand for restaurateur Robin Leigh, bringing to life his vision of an ‘amazing, out of this world’ concept.
+The Spinach team was responsible for creating this unique brand for restaurateur Robin Leigh, bringing to life his vision of an ‘amazing, out of this world’ concept.

-Ichibuns is redefining the ‘fast casual food industry’, offering an exciting menu to include a selection of Hokkaido-inspired cuisine, the ultimate in luxury Wagyu beef burger, and a selection of exciting cocktails served in unique containers.
-The identity we created reflects the eclectic, energetic and cool, yet fun personality of the brand.
+Ichibuns is redefining the ‘fast-casual food industry’, offering an exciting menu to include a selection of Hokkaido-inspired cuisine, the ultimate in luxury Wagyu beef burger, and a selection of exciting cocktails served in unique containers.
+The identity we created reflects the eclectic, energetic, and cool, yet fun personality of the brand.
 ‘We just wanted to give the experience a unique mark of authenticity,’ says Spinach branding director Leigh Banks.
-‘It is a fantastic name and concept that will go global – so a vibrant, versatile and timeless brand identity was essential.’
+‘It is a fantastic name and concept that will go global – so a vibrant, versatile, and timeless brand identity was essential.’

-One of our objectives was to ensure the restaurant’s interior elements, menus, vehicle design, uniforms, bespoke packaging and digital offering, all created by Spinach, perfectly work together to give an authentic customer experience.
+One of our objectives was to ensure the restaurant’s interior elements, menus, vehicle design, uniforms, bespoke packaging, and digital offering, all created by Spinach, perfectly work together to give an authentic customer experience.
 During an intensive 18-month project, our team at the studio in Hackney, London worked closely with the visionary restaurateurs, founders of Nobu and Busaba Ethai, to envisage and implement the new brand.
 We also collaborated with the interior design team Noriyoshi Muramatsu, of Tokyo’s Studio Glitt, the creative force behind Roka and Zuma.

 ‘The branding process is usually about refining a whole host of influences into a visual and verbal identity,’ explains Spinach creative director Adam Thomas.
-‘The strength and vibrancy of the ICHIBUNS brand, however, lies in the fact we haven’t filtered anything out.
+‘The strength and vibrancy of the Ichibuns brand, however, lies in the fact we haven’t filtered anything out.
 Hokkaido, Tokyo Rockabillies, Japanese pop art, anime, kawaii, J-Pop… these are the elements that come together to create the Ichibuns experience.’